The Odom Story

 In December 2018, I founded my company in Milwaukee, WI.
 I was a victim of predatory lending like most were during the year of 2006, which encouraged me not to give up on my real estate investing journey, but to instead expand and grow my knowledge of this industry.
 Working in a field where all I did was work with people, I knew that I had to help others become more informed about the pros, cons and pitfalls of real estate investing.
 I would not wish what I experienced and went through upon anyone else.
 Especially someone who simply wants to put a roof over their head or provide stability for their family.
 I began to study a lot, and I mean a lot, to educate and reposition myself to be a better, stronger, and more informed investor.
 I began to collaborate with other investors, and attend seminars and training to further bolster my knowledge and bargaining position at anyone’s table.
 I didn’t let my losses break me, they made me stronger because I didn’t tuck tail and run.
 I was in this to not just win, but to stay.

 My team consists of dedicated professionals, whose priority is to always produce quality work, maintain a good work ethic, and treat our families and the community with dignity and respect.
 Our goal is to educate, inform, and empower all individuals we come in contact with.
-We launched a home buying seminar in 2019 and was able to educate over 30 people from the Milwaukee community area.
+We launched a home buying seminar in 2019 and were able to educate over 30 people from the Milwaukee community area.
 Besides educating the community, we were able to give back to the community during a charity event.
 In 2019, we donated 50 backpacks filled with school supplies to the Mary Ryan Boys and Girls Club back to school fair.
+We continue to host our annual December Family Christmas giveaway, and our annual Make Milwaukee Green Again community cleanup.
+In addition, we are now providing mentoring to the community through our Journey to Success program.
 We will continue to set out each day striving to provide affordable housing, while changing communities, and bringing life back to homes.